Wild Plum —

 Practice as Orientation

-Practice here is not about performance or accumulation, but about learning how to live in relationship with change -
+Practice here isn't about performance or accumulation.
+It's about learning to live in relationship with change — in your body, in your mind, in the long second half of a life.

 200 to 500hr Yin–Yang Teacher Training